SEN INFORMATION REPORT

 (b) or have a disability which prevents or hinders them from making use of educational facilities of a kind generally provided for others of the same age in mainstream schools or mainstream post-16 institutions.

-If a child is identified as having SEN, we will provide provision that is ‘additional to or different from’ the normal differentiated curriculum, intended to overcome the barrier to their learning.
-SEN Code of Practice 2014.
+If a child is identified as having SEN, we will provide provision that is ‘additional to or different from’ the normal differentiated curriculum, intended to overcome the barrier to their learning, SEN Code of Practice 2014, within the limits of our resources.
+We will use the school’s mainstream funding and top-up SEN funding to furnish this support.

 We endeavour to visit feeder primary schools to facilitate transition and will seek to put in place transition support for those previously identified as having special needs, if we deem this appropriate.
-We assess prior to admission to identify special needs but assessment and monitoring for SEN is regular and on-going for all students.
-Extra help is provided if this is merited within the limits of our resources.
-We use the School’s mainstream funding and top-up SEN funding to furnish the on-going support that a child with SEN, requires.
-Once a child has been admitted to St Thomas More, those with the most severe/complex needs will be prioritised for support, and parents of those who fall within this category, will be invited to bespoke school planning and review meetings.
+We assess prior to admission to identify special needs but assessment and monitoring for SEN is are regular and on-going for all students.
+Once a child has been admitted to St Thomas More, those with the most severe/complex needs will be prioritised for support, and parents of those who fall within this category, will be invited to bespoke consultation, planning and review meetings.
 Support is tailored to match the profile of four broad areas or need as defined in the SEN code of practice 2014: Communication and interaction, Cognition and learning, Social, emotional and mental health and Sensory and/or physical needs.
 The wishes of the child will, of course, be taken into consideration at all times.
 The SENCO (Special Educational Needs Coordinator); a specialist teacher, can be contacted for assistance and there are a number of staff who support those identified as having special needs or disabilities (we do occasionally use the part-time services of an educational psychologist).

 All teaching staff have received basic training in special educational needs.
 Training is provided to all staff including teachers and TAs as the need arises and there is ongoing training for all staff as well as opportunities to further develop their skills.

 Pupils are placed in ability streams and setting is used to enable teachers to teach to the appropriate level.
 We assess the success that those with special needs achieve by benchmarking against expected progress from prior attainment levels at Key Stage 2.
+We build in regular consultation with parents to garner their views.
 At the beginning of each term, parents will receive a curriculum booklet giving an outline scheme of work and indicating how parents can support their child.
 Every term we will send progress grades but if parents have any concerns they can contact the Head of Year or SENCO to arrange a meeting.

 At St Thomas More, we have a three-tiered approach to supporting SEN learning: Universal (class-teachers make minor adaptations), Targeted (bespoke intervention) and Specialist (involving the use of external professionals).
 We use the recommended graduated approach, supporting our students’ learning, to assess, plan, implement strategies and then review interventions, involving external expertise as needed.